 - Try updating your browser and/or operating system

-Credo Reference provides over 3 million full-text entries on all disciplines from reference works including online dictionaries, encyclopedias, biographies, guides, videos, and more.
-It also includes additional content from other sources such as EBSCO, JSTOR, and Google Books.
+Credo Reference provides full-text reference works including dictionaries, encyclopedias, biographies, guides, and more on a variety of subjects.
+Entries also include quotations, news, images, videos, and additional content from other sources such as EBSCO, JSTOR, and Google Books.
 Try Credo's Mind Map brainstorming tool to find related terms and expand your search.
-Credo is updated regularly.
+Credo is updated regularly

 - Large monitors and whiteboards allow groups to view information, work together on projects and create group presentations.

-- Network drops are available to ensure Internet access.
+- Wireless and wired network connections are available to ensure Internet access.
+Device registration is required.

-- Students can check out data and HDMI cables to connect laptops/tablets to the network and monitors and dry erase kits for the whiteboards at the Circulation Desk.
+- Ethernet and HDMI cables to connect laptops/tablets to the network and monitors and dry erase kits for the whiteboards are available to check out at the Circulation Desk.

 About Edith Garland Dupré Library

-Most of the Library's collections are available online through the Library Catalog.
-Affiliated libraries include the Instructional Materials Center and Reading Center, both located in Maxim Doucet Hall, Room 101B & 104, the William S. Patout III Sugar Library in Patoutville, LA and the Hilliard Art Museum located on campus.
+As a UL Lafayette student, faculty, or staff member, you have full access to library resources either through the Dupré Library Catalog or an extensive range of research databases.
+Affiliated libraries include the Instructional Materials Center and Reading Center, both located in Maxim Doucet Hall, Room 101B & 104, the William S. Patout III Sugar Library in Patoutville, LA, and the Hilliard Art Museum located on campus.

-The Library is home to several high traffic student computer labs on the 1st and 2nd Floors and Jazzman's Café & Bakery located in the back of the building on the 1st Floor.
+The library is home to several high-traffic student computer labs on the 1st and 2nd floors and Jazzman's Café & Bakery located in the rear of the building on the 1st floor.

 The rapid growth of collections and our use of the latest technologies in efficient library service, plus our work with faculty across the campus, all work together to assure you receive the finest in library service available.